 Discuss online safety from an early age

 One of the most effective ways of ensuring children appreciate online safety is to introduce them to the internet from an early age.
-This way, you can monitor your child as they begin to enjoy learning about the positive elements of online working, while also weaving in helpful themes centred around safety.
+This way, you can monitor your child as they begin to enjoy learning about the positive elements of technology, while also weaving in helpful themes centred around safety.
+This could include learning about pop ups, or how to recognise a reputable website name.

 This approach gives you the chance to discuss the importance of the internet and address key safety issues that will make the online journey a more enjoyable one.
 Because you’re slowly introducing these ideas, your child won’t feel overwhelmed and frightened of the internet.
 Instead, they should start to treat cautiousness as the norm.